jlumpe/jlumpe-gambit-lab-nb/experiments/201031-database-v1.1-software-version-migration/Readme.md

 Combines successful automatic species name -> taxon assignments in `201122-taxon-name-matching` with manual corrections derived in `201218-species-manual-taxon-matches` and saves in machine-readable format.
 Output contains all information needed to perform migration.

+### 201221-perform-migration

+Performs full migration of v1.1 database to new schema, including all taxonomy edits from `201218-final-taxonomy-assignments`.
+Starts from scratch, does not use partial database created in `201031-migrate-genomes`.

+Output file is `refseq_curated_1.2a_201221.db`.

+### 201221-refseq-curated-v1.2a-changes-summary.md

+Summary of changes made to new database version.

 ## Output